betaloha/betaloha/README.md

 ## Research

+### EdgeRAG: Online-Indexed RAG for Edge Devices [Under submission]
+Deploying Retrieval Augmented Generation (RAG) on resource-constrained edge devices is challenging due to limited memory and processing power.
+In this work, we propose \xname{} which addresses the memory constraint by pruning embeddings within clusters and generating embeddings on-demand during retrieval.
+To avoid the latency of generating embeddings for large tail clusters, \xname{} pre-computes and stores embeddings for these clusters, while adaptively caching remaining embeddings to minimize redundant computations and further optimize latency.

+**Enable RAG with embedding database 2.31X the memory capacity with TTFT ~1 second and similar generation quality**

 ### Characterization of Datacenter Communication [SOSP'23]
 Remote Procedure Call (RPC) is one of the key enabler of modern scale-out cloud applications.
 RPC provides location-independent communication and hides the myriad of cloud communication complexities and requirements within the RPC stack.
 Understanding RPCs is thus one key to understanding the behavior of cloud applications.
 In this work, to the best of our knowledge, the first large-scale fleet-wide study of RPCs.
 Our study is conducted at Google, where we measured the infrastructure supporting Google’s user-facing, billion-user web services, such as Google Search, Gmail, Maps, and YouTube, and the information and data management systems that support them.
 To carry out the study, we examined over 10,000 different RPC methods sampled from over one billion traces, along with statistics collected every 30 minutes over a period of nearly two years.
 Among other things, we consider the volume, throughput and growth rate of RPCs in the datacenter, the latency of RPCs and their components (the “RPC latency tax”), and the structure of RPC call chains.